Other

 same old things continued as before.

-given Jone's reference to Matthew 18, what should concerned parents and
+So, given Jone's reference to Matthew 18, what should concerned parents

-conservative SDAs in general do about this continued apparent disregard,
+and conservative SDAs in general do about this continued apparent

-open disregard, for the clearly stated position of the SDA Church on
+disregard, open disregard, for the clearly stated position of the SDA

-these matters?
+Church on these matters?
 More of the same?
-Not according to the Bible.
+Not according to

-Public open sins by those who have been continually addressed and made
+the Bible.
+Public open sins by those who have been continually

-this line of reasoning, letters have been written again, and this time
+In this line of reasoning, letters have been written again, and this

 concerned members and parents within the SDA community across the